kevinkace/advent-of-code-2024/days/01/readme.md

 The original wording implies iterating through lists nested, which is O(n + m).
 But a better data structure keeps it a to O(n).

 I first constructed a `Map()` from each list, tallying each number occurrence.
 I next iterate through the shorter `Map` and sum the product of the occurrence in each `Map` and the value of the number.

+## Closing

+Quick and simple for now.
+I did this on my music computer and I couldn't get Co-pilot set up - wow that makes things much slower.